-Maintain positive body language.
-Even though your prospect can see it.
-There is a place for body language on the phone after all.
-Your tone is affected by your posture and mood, so your prospect will notice the change in your voice when sit upright, or even stand, and smile broadly.
-A smile has a positive effect on you tonality, your vocal inflexions, the volume and pace of your speech, and even the words you choose.
-So sit upright, focus on the task and smile before you dial!
+Positive body language.
+Even though your prospect can’t see you, posture affects tone and mood, so your prospect will notice the change in your voice when you sit upright, or even stand, and smile.
+A smile has a positive effect on your tonality, your vocal inflections, the volume and pace of your speech, and even the words you choose.

-Focus on the positive.
-Be solution-oriented, rather than getting bogged down in the details of the prospect’s problems.
+Be solution-oriented.
+Rather than getting bogged down in the details of the prospect’s problems.
 A positive mental attitude is infectious and helps to lead your prospect in the direction of working with you.

-Show empathy (not sympathy).
-Be quick to use phrases like “I understand where you’re coming from”, “I see what you mean” and “That experience must have been rewarding.”
-At the same time, don’t be too quick to share a prospect’s negative perception of an issue for an extended period of time.
+Be empathetic.
+Use phrases like “I understand where you’re coming from”, and “That experience must have been rewarding.”
 Showing genuine empathy helps you to gain the prospect’s trust and leads them towards accepting your solution to their problem.

 Articulate the purpose of your call.
-Always know beforehand, and communicate clearly and professionally, the desired outcome of your conversation.
+Always communicate clearly and professionally, the desired outcome of your conversation.
 Your prospect is likely to become annoyed if, after a minute and a half, they still don’t know why you’ve called.